Misool Diving — Raja Ampat South Pristine Reef Expeditions

 The Phinisi Method: Exploration in Refined Comfort

 Our vessel, the 45-meter phinisi *Amira Juara*, is the centerpiece of the Misool Diving Raja Ampat experience.
 Custom-built in 2022 from traditional ironwood and teak by master builders in South Sulawesi, she represents a synthesis of heritage craftsmanship and modern maritime engineering.
 Her six private suites, each exceeding 22 square meters, feature en-suite bathrooms, individual climate control, and private balconies offering direct ocean panoramas.
-She is not merely a mode of transport but your sanctuary in the heart of the wild.
+She is not merely a mode of transport but your sanctuary in the center of the wild.

 Onboard life is structured around comfort, observation, and preparation.
 The dedicated, climate-controlled camera room provides individual stations with 110V and 220V charging ports and ample space for equipment maintenance.
 Our culinary team, led by a chef with a background in fine dining, prepares a sophisticated menu that blends international cuisine with locally sourced ingredients from the markets of Sorong.
 Between dives, guests can relax in the salon library, which houses a collection of marine biology reference texts, or on the expansive sun deck.
 Every detail is considered to support and enhance your primary mission: to experience the pinnacle of Misool diving.